 Suitable patients will be identified either through the Leukaemia MDT held each Monday afternoon or at the Transplant Planning meeting held on Tuesday afternoons.
-The relevant Leukaemia CNS has a role in informing other members of the team of patients selected as appropriate for ambulatory at the MDT and the transplant nurses have a similar role in communicating decisions from the Transplant Planning meeting if the Ambulatory Care CNS is not present.
+The Leukaemia CNS has a role in informing other members of the nursing team of patients selected at the MDT and either the nurse co-ordinator or Chemotherapy specialist nurse has a similar role in communicating decisions from the Transplant Planning meeting.

-2.2 Patient screening
+2.2 Patient Screening

-2.2.1 Patient selection criteria:

-- a) ECOG performance status 0-1 - b) 24 hour carer support including availability to drive patient to hospital in the event of an emergency (In the event of no carer being available but the patient is still considered suitable and wishes to follow the ambulatory model, a risk assessment will be undertaken and considered by the Multi Disciplinary Team) - c) Patient must not be on IV antimicrobial therapy - d) Patient must be fluent in written and spoken English - e) Patient must be living within 30 minutes' drive of the hospital - f) Satisfactory completion of the Patient education tutorial (see appendix 1) - g) Ability to monitor own temperature and wellbeing - h) Motivated to participate in the pathway
+- 2.2.1 Patient selection criteria: - a) ECOG performance status 0-1 b) 24 hour carer support including availability to drive patient to hospital in the event of an emergency (In the event of no carer being available but the patient is still considered suitable and wishes to follow the ambulatory model, a risk assessment will be undertaken and considered by the Multi- Disciplinary Team)

+c) Patient must not be on IV antimicrobial therapy

+d) Living within 30 minutes' drive of the hospital (unless alternative circumstances such as further distance are deemed applicable by the consultant haematologist and MDT).

+e) Satisfactory completion of the Patient education tutorial (see appendix 1)

+- f) Ability to monitor own temperature and wellbeing - g) Motivated to participate in the pathway